Runtime Controls

 Cryptographic proof your controls ran

-OVERT-format attestation receipts.
-Tamper-evident, independently verifiable, zero-egress.
-Every decision on GLACIS is witnessed and receipted — by default, not by upgrade.
+OVERT-format receipts.
+Tamper-evident, independently verifiable, zero sensitive-data egress.
+Every consequential control decision can generate signed proof — by default, not by upgrade.